-Tab.~\ref{tab:csla_ablation} presents an ablation on the attention sink range and the window size configuration in CSLA.
-We observe that retaining early-scale tokens (i.e. at least one dense sink block, shown as Fig.~\ref{fig:block-wise-sps}(d)) as attention sinks is crucial.
-Without early-scale global structural information, sparse attention at later large scales will lead to a degradation in generation quality, causing PSNR to drop from \textbf{25.897} to \textbf{23.541}.
-For the last 3 scales, smaller windows yield the highest sparsity and fastest kernel latency, but at the cost of degraded detail generation.
-Balancing quality and efficiency, we adopt scale $\le5$ as the default sinks and use window size [3, 5, 7] for the last 3 scales.
+\textbf{Local Sparsity.} Tab.~\ref{tab:csla_ablation} ablates the attention sink range and window sizes configuration in $CSLA$.
+We observe that retaining early-scale tokens (i.e., at least one dense sink block, shown as Fig.~\ref{fig:block-wise-sps}(d)) as attention sinks is crucial.
+Without early-scale global structure, sparse attention at later large scales degrades generation quality, causing PSNR to drop from \textbf{25.897} to \textbf{23.541}.
+For the last 3 scales, smaller windows yield the highest sparsity and fastest kernel latency, but degrade detail generation.
+Balancing quality and efficiency, we adopt scale $\le 5$ as the default sinks and use window sizes [3, 5, 7] for the last 3 scales.